Airbus is cutting 15,000 jobs because of the pandemic - KRDO

 Airbus is at the heart of the European aviation industry.
 Based in France but with production facilities in Germany, Spain and the United Kingdom, the company has 134,000 employees around the world and competes with Boeing to supply planes to airlines.

+The company said it would try to reduce the number of layoffs through voluntary departures, early retirement and long-term partial employment programs.

+“Airbus is facing the gravest crisis this industry has ever experienced,” CEO Guillaume Faury said in the statement.
+“The measures we have taken so far have enabled us to absorb the initial shock of this global pandemic.
+Now, we must ensure that we can sustain our enterprise and emerge from the crisis as a healthy, global aerospace leader, adjusting to the overwhelming challenges of our customers.”

-The company secured a €15 billion ($16.9 billion) credit facility in March to help bolster its position as the pandemic swept across Europe.
+The plane maker secured a €15 billion ($16.9 billion) credit facility in March to help bolster its position as the pandemic swept across Europe.
 The French government, which has pledged $17 billion to support the aviation industry, has brought forward military orders for Airbus refueling tankers and helicopters.

 Airbus has so far avoided a government bailout, but it does need to save money.
 The company burned through €8 billion ($9 billion) in cash in the first quarter, including €3.6 billion ($4 billion) in penalties tied to corruption investigations in Britain, France and the United States.
 Its net loss was €481 million ($518 million).